unageek/graphest/README.md

 ## Tips

-- You can use [Matplotlib](https://matplotlib.org/) to add a frame to the plot:
+- You can use [Matplotlib](https://matplotlib.org/) to add a frame to a plot:

   ```py
   #!/usr/bin/env python3